Frequently asked

 Travel insurance

-Travel insurance is mandatory for all Foundation-sponsored international travel and should be taken out at the time of booking.
-You must provide proof of your travel insurance before departure.
+Travel insurance is mandatory for all Foundation-funded international travel and should be taken out at the time of booking.
+A copy of the Certificate of Insurance is to be provided to the Foundation before departure.
 You will not be able to join the trip without it.

-Onshore, the Foundation is not responsible for payment or reimbursement of any medical expenses incurred by you during an event or after your return home, irrespective of whether or not such expenses are related to conditions which arose during your participation.
-But note that all due care is taken by the Foundation in planning activities.
+For onshore activity, the Foundation is not responsible for payment or reimbursement of any medical expenses incurred by you during an event or after your return home, irrespective of whether or not such expenses are related to conditions that arose during your participation.
+The Foundation ensures that all due care is taken when planning activities.

 What does my policy need to cover?